 Not necessarily, but please report it anyway (using the link above).
 CWD is not a disease that can be diagnosed just by looking at a deer.
 Skinny deer may have insufficient nutrition, an injury, or one of several common diseases known to afflict deer.
-However, if your report fits the criteria for a suspect case of CWD, we will do our very best to come sample it.
+However, if your report fits the criteria for a suspect case of CWD, we will do our very best to come to sample it.

-Currently, CWD has only been found in southwest TN, but citizen reporting of sick deer will help ensure an early detection should CWD spread or be introduced in other parts of the state.
-Early detection is critical to effective management of the disease.
+Currently, CWD has only been found in southwest TN, but citizen reporting of sick deer will help ensure early detection should CWD spread or be introduced in other parts of the state.
+Early detection is critical to the effective management of the disease.

-For the most up to date information on CWD in TN, please visit cwdintn.com
+For the most up-to-date information on CWD in TN, please visit cwdintn.com

 I found dead deer in (or near) a body of water.
 What should I do?